given FOR us

 Jesus is not impacted by threats to life.
 When we allow Him to be expressed through us we have our needs supplied according to His riches in glory in Christ Jesus.
 (Phil 4:19).
 All we do is have faith unto Jesus.

-There is no work you do that will equal what Jesus has already done.
+There is no work you do that will equal the work that Jesus has already done.

 It’s why we don’t compare ourselves to others.
 Christ is all and in all.